ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 You can also create and attach a boot volume in the same manner on existing instances.
 It appears in the list of block storage volumes as a boot volume.

+When you restore a data volume from a snapshopt, you choose the capacity and IOPS tier profile for a new data volume created from a snapshot.
+When you restore a boot volume, it's always has a general-purpose profile and 100 GB capacity.

 When you select a snapshot as the source for the volume, the service immediately creates the new volume.
 The volume appears as _pending_ while it's being created.
 After the volume is hydrated (that is, fully provisioned), it contains all the data and metadata of the original volume.
 It retains the same capacity and IOPS performance.
 You can then use the boot volume to start a new instance or write data to the new attached data volume.

+## Restore a volume from a snapshot using the UI
+{: #snapshots-vpc-restore-UI}
+{:ui}

-## Create a volume from a snapshot when you provision a new instance by using the UI
+### Create a volume from a snapshot when you provision a new instance using the UI
 {: #snapshots-vpc-restore-vol-UI}

 Follow these steps to create a boot and data volume from snapshots when you provision a new virtual server instance.